 Women’s Health Center

+The Carmelle Voltaire Women’s Health Care Center was built in 2016 with a grant from Building Goodness Foundation, responding to community surveys that FHM conducted to discover unmet health care needs in the Leogane commune. of unmet health care needs in Leogane.
+Haiti has the highest estimated maternal mortality and infant mortality rate in the Western hemisphere, at 350 / 100,000.
 For expecting mothers in the rural mountains of Haiti, there are many uncertainties.
 Women are often in labor at home with only family in attendance.
 Many women do not know what to expect during labor and without skilled birth attendants, women labor for hours alone with no medication or even the comforts of indoor running water.
 Should the mother need medical attention, she would most likely be carried on a wood plank, such as a door, from her home for miles on winding steep paths to the nearest road.
 Once on the main road, hopefully, a passerby or a tap-tap (local transportation) will stop to take her to the next town that may or may not have a hospital.
 Many women have complications during childbirth that result in fatality for themselves and/or their infants.

 For this reason, FHM partnered with the Building Goodness Foundation to build a birthing and education center in Tom Gato.
 Our goal is to increase safe delivery of Haitian infants, to reduce maternal and child birth-related deaths, and to expand access to skilled birth attendants for the rural community.